-Sage Oak high school students are enrolled in schools that are fully accredited by Western Association of Schools and Colleges (WASC).
+Sage Oak Charter Schools are fully accredited by Western Association of Schools and Colleges (WASC).

 School accreditation:

 - Certifies to the public that the school is a trustworthy institution of learning. - Validates the integrity of a school's program and student transcripts. - Fosters improvement of the school's program and operations to support student learning. - Assures a school community that the school's purposes are appropriate and being accomplished through a viable educational program.